 It may not seem like a big deal that your mouth gets a little dry at night.
 But before you completely dismiss your symptoms and the discomfort that comes along with a dry mouth at night, consider what that lack of saliva could be doing to your oral health and quality of life.
-What may seem like a little annoyance could be doing big damage to your teeth, so it's worth talking to your doctor about it.
-For now, use some coping methods until you can talk to your doctor or dentist about your symptoms and how they might be affecting more than just your ability to swallow.
+What may seem like a bit of annoyance could be doing significant damage to your teeth, so it's worth talking to your doctor about it.

 Dry Mouth At Night?
 Why You Shouldn't Ignore The Symptoms

 What Does a Dry Mouth at Night Mean?

 Saliva plays a significant role in oral health.
 It functions as a way to help you digest food, avoid infection by keeping your mouth clean, and even stave off cavities by preventing bacterial growth in your mouth.
 When your mouth is perpetually dry at night, it means that it isn't producing enough saliva, leading to bacterial growth (hello, morning breath!), along with an increased chance of cavities, difficulty swallowing, and even infection.

 Whether it's a new development or something you've struggled with for a long time, there are several reasons your body may not be making enough saliva.
 First, unless you're a midnight snacker, you naturally decrease the amount of food you eat at night, which means your body slows your saliva production because there's nothing to digest.
 But if you've recently started taking a new type of medication, you might notice your mouth getting dry even if you have been eating.

 The American Dental Association estimates that more than 500 types of medication can contribute to oral dryness.
 Other causes of dry mouth include:

 - Side effects of different medical conditions and radiation and chemotherapy treatments

 - Lifestyle habits (chronic users of tobacco, for example)